emipa606/MachineGunDefence/README.md

 *--------version 1.4--------*
 GAU17 and GAU19 are added.
 *--------version 1.3--------*
-gun crate&apos;s mass and turret&apos;s mass are adjusted. they now weigh the same as the real weapon. you now need to research blowback instead of gas operation to unlock maxim. so it is now easier to get it.
+gun crate's mass and turret's mass are adjusted. they now weigh the same as the real weapon. you now need to research blowback instead of gas operation to unlock maxim. so it is now easier to get it.
 M2 browning still requires gas operation. gun crates and their ammo are hided from crafting menu of machining table until you unlock the turret for them.